j0Shi82/last-war-manager/README.md

 - Visual improvements for Desktop resolutions and a full mobile layout.
 - Export and import settings from Google Drive
 - Show planet fleet activity on all pages (optional)
-- Security confirmations for buildings, researches, and production sites (optional)
+- Security confirmations for buildings, researches, and production pages (optional)
 - Settings page that lets you control what the script should do
 - **OVERVIEW**
   - Resources get added to the planets on the overview